 Some of the effects on immune function that have been attributed to the statins are attenuation of autoimmune disease, inhibition of T-cell proliferation, inhibition of inflammatory co-stimulatory molecule expression, decreases in leukocyte infiltration, and promotion of a shift in cytokine profiles of helper T-cell types from Th1 to Th2.
 Th1 cells are involved in cell-mediated immunity processes, whereas, Th2 cells are involved in humoral immunity process.
 The cytokines produced by Th2 cells include IL-4, IL-5, IL-10 and IL-13 and these trigger B cells to switch to IgE production and to activate eosinophils.

 Nicotinic acid: Nicotinic acid reduces the plasma levels of both VLDLs and LDLs by inhibiting hepatic VLDL secretion, as well as suppressing the flux of FFA release from adipose tissue by inhibiting lipolysis.
 In addition, nicotinic administration strongly increases the circulating levels of HDLs.
 Patient compliance with nicotinic acid administration is sometimes compromised because of the unpleasant side-effect of flushing (strong cutaneous vasodilation).
 Recent evidence has shown that nicotinic acid binds to and activates the G-protein coupled receptor identified as GPR109A (also called HM74A or PUMA-G).
+For more detailed information on the normal biological function of GPR109A go to the Bioactive Lipids page.
 The identity of a receptor to which nicotinic acid binds allows for the development of new drug therapies that activate the same receptor but that may lack the negative side-effect of flushing associated with nicotinic acid.
 Because of its ability to cause large reductions in circulating levels of cholesterol, nicotinic acid is used to treat Type II, III, IV and V hyperlipoproteinemias.

 Gemfibrozil (Lopid®), Fenofibrate (TriCor®): These compounds (called fibrates) are derivatives of fibric acid and although used clinically since the 1930's were only recently discovered to exert some of their lipid-lowering effects via the activation of peroxisome proliferation.
 Specifically, the fibrates were found to be activators of the peroxisome proliferator-activated receptor-α (PPAR-α) class of proteins that are classified as co-activators.
 The naturally occurring ligands for PPAR-α are leukotriene B4 (LTB4, see the Lipid Synthesis page), unsaturated fatty acids and oxidized components of VLDLs and LDLs.
 The PPARs interact with another receptor family called the retinoid X receptors (RXRs) that bind 9-cis-retinoic acid.
 Activation of PPARs results in modulation of the expression of genes involved in lipid metabolism.
 In addition the PPARs modulate carbohydrate metabolism and adipose tissue differentiation.
 Fibrates result in the activation of PPAR-α in liver and muscle.
 In the liver this leads to increased β-oxidation of fatty acids, thereby decreasing the liver's secretion of triglyceride- and cholesterol-rich VLDLs, as well as increased clearance of chylomicron remnants, increased levels of HDLs and increased lipoprotein lipase activity which in turn promotes rapid VLDL turnover.